Filed under:

 The plot of Only Yesterday isn't extraordinary.
 It’s simple and honest.
 Taeko carries what we all carry, the baggage from the past.
 This baggage isn't heavy for Taeko, it's lighter and fits anywhere.
 She even shares her childhood memories with other people, Nyoko and Toshio, and connects with them better.
 They also find her familiar and friendly.
 Isn't sharing your tales of childhood the highest form of trust and friendliness?

 But she is still full of doubts.
 Whether she can be a good farmer or not.
 She hasn’t truly seen farming life.
-Should she just change her life just because she got attracted to farming in a 10-days holiday?
+Should she just change her life just because she got attracted to a village during a 10-days holiday?
 What would other people think perhaps?
 Her rich family who prefers the city?
 Is she going to regret it in the grand scheme of time?

 And what about Toshio?
 The guy who seems to untangle her thoughts and remove her confusion and show her different perspectives?
 Toshio, with whom Taeko wants to shake her hand.
 Should she start a life with him in the countryside?